 Meeting the needs of students: in person via live classroom or on-line via virtual classroom

-Vitalism, as defined by the Merriam-Webster dictionary, is
+Vitalism, as defined by the Merriam-Webster dictionary is:

-Philosophy and Goals for our students
+Philosophy and Goals for Our Students

 The main goal of the Live Oak School of Natural healing is to produce the best and most rounded herbalists as possible.
-It is my goal that they understand the chemical, holistic, historical, and spiritual side of each plant we study.
-My goal with this school is to have the Master Herbalists that go onto have successful herbal practices be able to understand the allopathic system enough to be able to look at research, talk to physicians, and work with other healthcare and holistic practitioners to get the best care for their clients.
+It is Our goal that they understand the chemical, holistic, historical, and spiritual side of each plant we study.
+Our goal with this school is to have the Master Herbalists that go onto have successful herbal practices be able to understand the allopathic system enough to be able to look at research, talk to physicians, and work with other healthcare and holistic practitioners to get the best care for their clients.

 2) The students will understand how the herbs work in the human body using modern anatomy, physiology and biochemistry.

-3) The students will learn basic Western, Eclectic, Chinese, Ayurvedic methods of dis-ease recognition and treatment of imbalances.
+3) The students will learn basic Western Eclectic, Chinese, Ayurvedic methods of dis-ease recognition and treatment of imbalances.

 4) The students will understand allopathic diagnosis, how to look at lab results and how to apply modern data to holistic therapies.

 5) The students will know how to make their own herbal medicines, how to create a formulary, and how to create individual treatment plans for their family and clients.